Understanding English, Communication and Language

 We know lots of parents worry about their child's reading.
 We are here to help and understand it can often be a frustrating and confusing time for all!
 When you hear the playground chat about how well another child is doing with their reading, it's easy to feel that your child might be getting left behind.
 However, it's important to remember that reading isn't a race.
 Being a good reader might be the finishing line, but children get there in many different ways and at different speeds.

-Children learn to read in different ways and at different speeds.
 Many very clever children come late to reading or may struggle with it for a long time.
 It is not cause for concern if your four- or five-year-old is not yet reading, but you can give them a boost at home where necessary, through activities that focus on fun.
 Talk to your child's teacher about what your child is doing at school and how you can support this at home.
-If your child is not reading by the time they are six, you might want to ask advice from their teacher.
+If your child is not reading by the time they are six, you might want to ask advice from their teacher and see what support can be put in at school.
 But it is important to know that there is every chance your child will catch up soon.

 Is my child a struggling or a reluctant reader?